Mehadia

 Mehadia (Mehádia; Mehadia; Mehadiye) is a small market town and commune in Caraș-Severin County, Banat, Romania.
 It lies on the European route E70, in the Cerna River valley.
 The town is located on the site of the ancient Roman colony Ad Mediam and was noted for its Hercules baths.
-It had a population of 2,492 in 1900, and of 4,118 in 2011.
-The commune is prone to major recurring flooding.
+It had a population of 2492 in 1900, 4118 in 2011 and 3512 in 2021.
+Fluctuations in populations are partly due to major flooding, to which the area is prone.
 The 1838 floods destroyed some 2,000 houses in the valley and the 1841 floods in Mehadia were also devastating.
-It experienced major flooding more recently in May 2005.
+It experienced major flooding in May 2005 and September 2014.

 The commune is composed of four villages: Globurău (Golbor), Mehadia, Plugova (Ekés), and Valea Bolvașnița (Bolvásvölgy).

 Etymology

 The Romanian historian, Alexandru Dimitrie Xenopol, stated that the name of the town had been derived from the ancient Roman name Ad Mediam.
 Linguist Cicerone Poghirc proposed that the Romans had adopted a hypotethical (non-attested) native *Mehedia or *Mehadia form.
 Most linguists agree that the Romanians adopted the medieval Hungarian name of the town which was first recorded as Michald in 1323.